vspinu/exp_test_PT/README.md

 ## Data

 Original data in csv format is in `./data/` subdirectory.
-Running `data_init.R` will transform the original data and produce the binary file `./data/data.RData` that contains enviroments with matrix representation of the data suitable for the analysis.
+Sourcing `data_init.R` will transform the original data and produce the binary file `./data/data.RData` containing enviroments with matrix representation of the data suitable for the analysis.

 ## Running Models